UCREL/Multilingual-USAS/README.md

 # Multilingual-USAS
 Lexicons for the Multilingual UCREL Semantic Analysis System

 The UCREL semantic analysis system (USAS) is a framework for undertaking the automatic semantic analysis of text.
-The framework has been designed and used across a number of research projects and this page collects together various pointers to those projects and publications produced since 1990.
+The framework has been designed and used across a number of research projects since 1990.

 The USAS framework initially in English is being extended to other languages.
 This repository houses the lexicons and tagsets for the non-English versions